 SB 326 (condominiums and multi-family housing controlled by Condominium associations)

 The law requires owners of condominium buildings and housing controlled by Condominium association, that have three or more units, as well as the “EEEs” discussed above, to undergo a safety inspection by January 1, 2025, and thereafter, at least every nine years.
-The safety inspection must be undertaken by a licensed architect, civil or structural engineer, or a specialty-license building contractor, and all immediate safety concerns must be reported by the inspector to the property’s local enforcement agency.
+The safety inspection must be undertaken by a licensed architect or a licensed civil/structural engineer, and all immediate safety concerns must be reported by the inspector to the property’s local enforcement agency.
 While Condominium associations must undertake emergency repairs immediately, if there are no urgent safety concerns, the Condominium association is not mandated a timeline to apply for permit repairs, and therefore can control the timing within which to conduct the repairs, and include the repair costs in the Condominium association fees charged to the condo owners.

 What are the implications of the California Balcony Laws as they are currently written?